SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

 ## More Complex Logical Conditions

 Sometimes the conditions may be very complex, so they can require a long boolean expression or a sequence of conditions.
-Let's take a look at a few examples.
+Let's take a look at a few problems.

-### Problem: Point on a Rectangle Border
+### Problem: Point on Rectangle Border

 Write a program that checks whether a **point {x, y}** is placed **onto any of the sides of a rectangle {x1, y1} - {x2, y2}**.
 The input data is read from the console and consists of 6 lines: the decimal numbers **x1**, **y1**, **x2**, **y2**, **x**, and **y** (as it is guaranteed that **x1 < x2** and **y1 < y2**).
 Print "**Border**" (if the point lies on any of the sides) or "**Inside / Outside**" (in the opposite case).